jafetgado/EpHod/README.rst

 ..

-Or predict with a traditional regression model (support vector regression with amino acid composition) This is less accurate but a very fast estimation for wild type enzymes with CPU
+3. Alternatively (in place of No. 2), predict with a traditional regression model (support vector regression with amino acid composition).
+This is less accurate but a very fast estimation for wild type enzymes with CPU

 .. code:: shell-session